Home Privacy Policy Feedback Link to us Site Map Forums

-Access: DMax Function
+MS Access: DMax Function

-The syntax for the DMax function is:
+The syntax for the DMax function in MS Access is:

 DMax ( expression, domain, [criteria] )

-expression is the field that you wish to find the maximum value for.
+The field that you wish to find the maximum value for.

-domain is the set of records.
+The set of records.
 This can be a table or a query name.

-criteria is optional.
+Optional.
 It is the WHERE clause to apply to the domain.

 DMax("UnitPrice", "Order Details", "OrderID = 10248")